 Outside Groups and Resources

 We make every effort to provide up to date information on outside groups and resources of interest.
 If you encounter a bad link, please contact us so we can resolve the issue.
 Other websites may be temporarily unavailable.
+If you would like to share a resource, please email us.
+We reserve the right to evaluate each recommended resource.
+Thank you.

 All Souls Church on Facebook